United Nations Security Council Resolution 2240: Content and implementation

 The Convention against Transnational Organized Crime and its Protocol against the Smuggling of Migrants by Land, Air and Sea and the Protocol for the Prevention, Suppression and Punishment of Trafficking in Human Beings formed the legal basis for the fight against human trafficking.
 A significant controversy among this effort was the differentiation of migrant and human trafficking.
 It was also recognized that among those migrants were people who met the refugee definition set out in the 1951 Convention Relating to the Status of Refugees.
 The coalition stressed that any migrant, regardless of his or her status, should be treated humanely with regard to his or her rights.

 The Libyan government was given responsibility to prevent the smuggling and trafficking of human beings across its territory and territorial waters.
 Other countries were also asked to assist in more effectively guarding the borders of Libya, specifically by monitoring the sea and airspace near the Libyan coast and, as international law allowed, to inspect ships and boats that did not fly a flag if they were suspected of smuggling people.
 For ships that did fly a flag, permission had to be obtained from the country whose flag was flown because countries had jurisdiction over their ships at sea.
 The countries were given permission for one year to inspect and, in the event of a violation, seize suspected ships.
 The state of the flag had to be notified of the incident.

+The resolution builds on the idea of shared responsibility for ensuring human security.
+It builds upon the legal framework set out in the United Nations Convention on the Law of the Sea.
+Despite there being a shared responsibility, the Libyan Government had the primary responsibility in addressing this issue since the Libyan coast is the primary point of departure.
+But when it fails to do so, the international community must assist in reducing human suffering and ensure the stability of Libya and the Mediterranean Sea by stopping these vessels and breaking up the business model of the smugglers and traffickers.

+It is important to note that the resolution does not authorize member states to detain and prosecute the suspects.
+This contrasts with Operation Atalanta, which authorized such actions.

+The authorization was valid for one year but has been renewed every subsequent year in resolutions 2312 (2016), 2380 (2017), 2437 (2018), 2491 (2019), 2546 (2020), 2598 (2021), 2652 (2022) and 2698 (2023).